pantrypoints/sp/content/en/research/galileo/two/day-1e.md

 {{< l a="Salviati" >}}
-Calm yourself, Simplicio.
-What does this modem author of yours say about the new stars of 1572 and 1604, and of the solar spots?
-As far as the comets are concerned I, for my part, care little whether they are generated below or above the moon, nor have I ever set much store by Tycho's verbosity.
+What do you say about the new stars of 1572 and 1604, and of the solar spots?

+As far as the comets, I care little whether they are generated below or above the moon, nor have I ever set much store by Tycho's verbosity.

 Neither do I feel any reluctance to believe that their matter is elemental, and that they may rise as they please without encountering any obstacle from the impenetrability of the Peripatetic heavens, which I hold to be far more tenuous, yielding, and subtle than our air.